suffolklibraries/lgc/content/collections/events/young-creatives-17-03.md

     content:
       -
         type: text
         text: 'Start the year in a creative way with Young Creatives!
-These sessions for young people will include free arts and movement-based workshops led by artists every Friday, running from 13 January to 31 March (excluding 17 February, half term).
+These sessions for young people will include free arts and movement-based workshops led by artists every Friday, during term-time.
 In addition, there will be monthly online social meetups, to chat and enable connections. '
   -
     type: paragraph
     content: